mitchjacksontech/ps4wishlist/README.md

 ## A note on price caching
 The TOS for all price APIs require you do not cache pricing information.
 Any prices displayed to an end user must be retrieved live, every time.
-Only basic product information is cacshed in the database,  Prices are live checked.
+Only basic product information is cached in the database,  Prices are live checked.
 When viewing a game details page, [like this one for No Man's Sky](https://beta.ps4wishlist.com/game/9), The prices are checked by javascript after the page has loaded.
 Otherwise, the website would feel very sluggish.
 You can watch the price matrix populate over